On the Risks of Collecting Multidimensional Data Under Local Differential Privacy: Experimental Evaluation

-\textbf{Analysis.} From Fig.~\ref{fig:reident_smp}, we can observe that our re-identification attacks present significant improvement over a random baseline model that has $RID\textrm{-}ACC \ll 1 \%$ (\ie, $\textrm{top-}k/n$).
-For instance, with a single shot (\ie, top-$1$), the attacker's RID-ACC is already significant (\ie, $RID\textrm{-}ACC \geq 5 \%$) after about $\# \textrm{survey} \geq 4$ when considering the FK-RI model (plots (a) and (b)).
-On the other hand, when there is a set of top-$10$ possibilities that an attacker could re-identify the target user, the attacker achieves $RID\textrm{-}ACC \geq 2.5 \%$ after only 2 surveys with an upper bound of about $RID\textrm{-}ACC \sim 33\%$ after 5 surveys.
-Although the user is not uniquely re-identified, this still represents a threat due to the possibility of performing homogeneity attacks~\cite{Cohen2022,sweeney2015only,SWEENEY2002,samarati1998protecting,Machanavajjhala2006,Li2007}.
-In addition, when comparing both LDP and PIE~\cite{Murakami2021} privacy models, as shown in plots (b) and (d) of Fig.~\ref{fig:reident_smp}, even using a high Bayes error probability as $\beta_{U|S}=0.95$ for each attribute and collection, the $(\mathcal{U}, \alpha)$-PIE privacy metric leads to higher attacker's RID-ACC in comparison with plots (a) and (c) in which $\epsilon =1$.
-Indeed, these higher $RID\textrm{-}ACC$ when using $\beta_{U|S}$ can be explained due to not using a local randomizer when $k_j$ is small~\cite[Proposition 9]{Murakami2021} (the case for several attributes in the Adult dataset), with more difference for other protocols such as SUE, OUE and OLH (see Appendix~\ref{app:add_re_ident_smp}).
+\textbf{Analysis.} In general, the experimental results of Fig.~\ref{fig:reident_smp} match the numerical results of the expected values from Fig.~\ref{fig:analytical_ACC_uniform_VS_non_uniform}.
+From Fig.~\ref{fig:reident_smp}, one can observe that our re-identification attacks present significant improvement over a random baseline model that has $RID\textrm{-}ACC \ll 1 \%$ (\ie, $\textrm{top-}k/n$).
+For instance, with a single shot (\ie, top-$1$), the attacker's RID-ACC is already significant for GRR (and $\omega$-SS) and SUE after about $\# \textrm{surveys} \geq 4$, with at most $\sim 10\%$ of RID-ACC.
+In comparison, both OUE and OLH protocols have about 10x less RID-ACC, (\ie, at most $\sim 1\%$ of RID-ACC for top-$1$).
+On the other hand, when there is a set of top-$10$ profiles, the adversary achieves $RID\textrm{-}ACC \geq 2.5 \%$ for GRR (and $\omega$-SS) after only 2 surveys with an upper bound of about $33\%$ of RID-ACC after 5 surveys.
+Though with slightly smaller RID-ACC, the SUE protocol also achieves about $28\%$ of RID-ACC after 5 surveys, and both OUE and OLH are upper bounded by about $5\%$ of RID-ACC.
+Although the user is not uniquely re-identified, this still represents a threat due to the possibility of performing, \eg, homogeneity attacks~\cite{Cohen2022,Machanavajjhala2006,Li2007}.